Tax Deductions for Landlord Responsibilities

 Transportation expenses from local trips related to rental business activity are deductible during the same year incurred.
 This includes trips that involve driving to the rental property, to the store for supplies, and to the bank.

 When making a deduction for miles driven for rental business activity, a landlord can use the standard mileage rate or the actual expense method.
-The standard method calculates the deduction by multiplying the miles traveled for rental business and the IRS' rate, which changes yearly (.50 cents per mile in 2010).
+The standard method calculates the deduction by multiplying the miles traveled for rental business and the IRS' rate, which changes yearly (62.5 cents as of the latter half of 2022).
 To qualify for the standard method, a landlord must use it during the first year that the vehicle was used in rental business activity.
 The actual expense method allows a landlord to deduct the actual vehicle expenses, plus depreciation.

 A landlord can deduct the expenses incurred for long distance travel away from home on overnight rental-related business.
 Expenses are deductible if: